sagemath/sage/src/doc/en/developer/portability_testing.rst

    ptest`` has not been run yet.

-Using our Pre-Built Docker images for Development in VS Code
+Using our pre-built Docker images for development in VS Code
 ============================================================

 `VS Code <https://code.visualstudio.com/>`_ is very